-"Drawing has been a reverse evolution from a lifetime of artistic curiosity and experimentation.
-It’s like working backwards from the traditional path of starting with basic drawing skills and progressing to oil painting.
-My experience was the opposite in that I ended rediscovering the simplicity yet complexity of drawing.
+"Drawing has been an evolution from a lifetime of artistic curiosity and experimentation.
+It’s like I've worked backwards from the traditional path of starting with basic drawing skills and progressing to oil painting.
+My experience was the opposite in that I ended rediscovering the simplicity, beauty and complexity of drawing.
 What attracted me to it was a latent desire to have more control over my expression and pencil is the perfect tool to achieve this.

 I chose portraiture because of its challenging nature.
 The quest for a perfect likeness has become an obsession not just because I’m a perfectionist at heart, but because the slightest error in portraying the unique characteristics of an individual renders the work simply ‘un-characteristic’ and therefore disappoints the recipient.